Cheukting/py03_101/README.md

 - Make sure having Python 3.8 or above (recommend 3.12)
 - Make sure using virtual environment (recommend pyenv + virtualenv)

-*In this workshop we recommend using Unix OS (Mac or Linux) If you have to use Windows, you may encounter problems with Rust and Maturin.
-You may want to install a VM like [VirtualBox](https://www.virtualbox.org/) for developing Python libraries with PyO3.*
+*In this workshop we recommend using Unix OS (Mac or Linux) If you use Windows, you may encounter problems with Rust and Maturin.
+For Windows users, you may want to install a VM like [VirtualBox](https://www.virtualbox.org/) for developing Python libraries with PyO3.*

 ## Setting up